Hydrodynamic signatures in thermal transport in devices based on 2D materials: an ab initio study: Results

 \subsubsection{Phosphorene}

-Devices out of the ballistic regime are in principle much more interesting in the case of phosphorene, as the non-local length is slightly larger than the mean free path, therefore allowing for hydrodynamic features outside the ballistic regime over a larger range than graphene.
-Moreover, based on the fit of $\ell$ to Monte Carlo results found in Ref.~\cite{myself}, we expect its value to be larger than the calculated one, thus allowing for vortices and negative thermal resistances in even much wider devices than the ones suggested by the results in Table~\ref{Tab:BULK}.
+Devices out of the ballistic regime are in principle much more interesting in the case of phosphorene, as the non-local length is slightly larger than the mean free path, therefore allowing for hydrodynamic features outside the ballistic regime.
+Moreover, based on the fit of $\ell$ to Monte Carlo results found in Ref.~\cite{myself}, we expect its value to be larger than the calculated one, thus allowing for vortices and negative thermal resistances in devices with $H$ larger than what would be expected from the results in Table~\ref{Tab:BULK}.

 Because of this, we have simulated three different heights: 50, 75, and \SI{100}{\nano\meter}, the RTA and bRTA steady-state heat fluxes of which are shown in Figs.~\ref{Fig:P50}-\ref{Fig:P100}.
-These results are to be compared to the extrinsic-only solution for the same set of heights (see Figs.~\ref{Fig:Pballistic50}-\ref{Fig:Pballistic100}) to highlight the effect of intrinsic scattering on the steady-state properties.
+These results are to be compared to the extrinsic-only solution for the same set of heights (see the extrinsic cases at the bottom of Figs~\ref{Fig:P50}-\ref{Fig:P100}) to highlight the effect of intrinsic scattering on the steady-state properties.
 Additionally, we provide the bRTA thermal profiles for all heights in Figs.~\ref{Fig:T50}-\ref{Fig:T100}.
-In smaller devices, we observe that device geometry allows for the formation of two vortices (see Fig.~\ref{Fig:Pballistic50}), which are present even when intrinsic scattering is added.
-Interestingly, if we set aside the expected magnitude differences between all the treatments of the scattering operator, we can observe subtle differences in the vortex profiles.
+In smaller devices, we observe that device geometry allows for the formation of two vortices (see the extrinsic case at the bottom of Fig.~\ref{Fig:P50}), which are present even when intrinsic scattering is added.
+Interestingly, if we set aside the expected magnitude differences between all the treatments of the scattering operator, we can observe (Fig.~\ref{Fig:P50}) subtle differences in the vortex profiles.
 While within the extrinsic treatment we can see two clean vortices, the addition of intrinsic scattering through the RTA causes those vortices to start dissipating at the device's corners.
-However, the proper treatment of the scattering leads to slightly different alterations, as such dissipation of vorticity is less pronounced, while the RTA incipient fracture of principal vortices into two becomes clearer in the bRTA case.
+However, the proper treatment of scattering leads to slightly different alterations, as such dissipation of vorticity is less pronounced, while the RTA incipient fracture of principal vortices into two becomes clearer in the bRTA case.
 Therefore, the full linearized scattering operator is necessary to obtain an appropriate description of vorticity.